tymyrddin/purple/source/docs/lantern/dilemma/explained/the-generator-that-mostly-works.md

 It is then repaired, expensively, under duress, while the things it was connected to absorb the consequences.

-## Why individual incidents look like anomalies
+## Individual incidents look like anomalies

 There is a psychological dimension to the mechanism that reinforces the timing problem.
 A system that is degrading does not announce its condition.
 It